light1804/Project_Planetarium/Test Case Organization.md

     - Registered User

 ## Requirements: Users should only be able to remove planets they have added
- User Name	                                                     Planet Name	   Planet Owner 	Expected Outcome BatmanAndRobinToTheRescue20202	                             "Zephyron"	        3	        Planet removed successfully BatmanAndRobinToTheRescue20202	                             "Earth"	       1	       Failed to remove
+ User Name	                                                Planet Name	   Planet Owner 	Expected Outcome BatmanAndRobinToTheRescue20202	                             Zephyron	        3	        Planet removed successfully BatmanAndRobinToTheRescue20202	                             Earth	            1	       Failed to remove

 ## Requirements: Planet removal should trigger a confirmation prompt before deletion